 Because of Mrs. Harris’s fondness for opera, the fund has largely been used to purchase materials relating to opera – current books and scores, CDs, DVDs, as well as rare books, manuscripts and printed scores, facsimile editions and microform sets.
 More recently, Mr. Larry Harris asked that the fund also be used to support undergraduate education.
 Thus, chamber music scores and recordings are purchased with the fund as well.

 Three of Lucie’s sons graduated from Stanford.
-Larry, a 1932 graduate, faithfully comes to homecoming activities every year and busily attends to alumni affairs.
-He and his wife Jane attend the San Francisco Opera, sitting in what were Lucie’s seats.
+Larry, a 1932 graduate, faithfully attended homecoming activities every year, well into his nineties.
+He and his wife Jane attended the San Francisco Opera, sitting in what were Lucie’s seats.

 The Susan & Ruth Sharp Fund

-The Susan and Ruth Sharp Fund, established by Mrs. Ruth Sharp in 1982, supports the purchase of books and other educational materials for the Music Library.
-Mrs. Sharp attended Stanford, as did her daughter, Susan, who received her undergraduate degree in American Studies in 1982.
-Mrs. Sharp established this fund as a gesture to Stanford for the fine education both she and her daughter received here.
+The Susan and Ruth Sharp Fund, established by Mrs. Ruth Altschuler in 1982, supports the purchase of books and other educational materials for the Music Library.
+Mrs. Altschuler attended Stanford, as did her daughter, Susan, who received her undergraduate degree in American Studies in 1982.
+Mrs. Altschuler established this fund as a gesture to Stanford for the fine education both she and her daughter received here.

 The fund has been used to acquire music history and reference books, scholarly and performance editions of musical scores, sound recordings, and microfilms of source materials for the Music Library.
 In support of the Department of Music curriculum, library materials documenting all time periods of musical history and performance are essential parts of our collections.
 The Susan and Ruth Sharp Fund has been used, for example, to acquire the work of Pierre Boulez, a pre-eminent twentieth-century composer and a renowned conductor, which is beautifully depicted in Eclats/Boulez (Paris: Editions de Centre Pompidou, 1986).